chai-sura/Finance-RAG-chatbot/README.md

 - **Role-based access control** — every document chunk is tagged by department.
 Retrieval is filtered to the user's allowed roles, then an independent guard re-checks each result before generation.
 Access is enforced across **both** the document and database paths.
 - **Structured-query routing** — precise questions about employee data are answered with exact SQL queries (DuckDB), unlocking lookups *and* aggregations (counts, averages) that semantic search can't do.
+- **Self-verification** — the SQL path checks that its answer genuinely fits the question (e.g. a "revenue" question isn't answered by summing employee salaries), falling back to RAG when it doesn't.
 - **Cross-encoder reranking** — retrieved candidates are re-scored for relevance to sharpen precision.
 - **Grounded, cited answers** — responses come only from retrieved documents or query results, with sources.
 No hallucination.
 - **Structure-aware chunking** — Markdown split by heading hierarchy (preserving the heading path for citations); CSV rows converted to natural-language chunks.
-- **History-aware retrieval** — vague follow-ups are rewritten into standalone questions before retrieval.
+- **History-aware retrieval** — context-dependent follow-ups are rewritten into standalone questions before retrieval; self-contained questions pass through unchanged.
 - **Secure authentication** — JWT with bcrypt-hashed passwords; the role is carried in a signed token that can't be forged client-side.
 - **Evaluation framework** — an automated pipeline generates a balanced test set from the documents and scores answers on faithfulness, relevance, and conciseness, enabling before/after measurement of changes.